evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 Async.fromPromise :: (* -> Promise a e) -> (* -> Async e a)
 ```

-Used to turn an "eager" `Promise` returning function, into a function that takes
+Used to turn an "eager" `Promise` returning function into a function that takes
-the same arguments but returns a "lazy" `Async` instance instead.
-Due to the
+the same arguments, but returns a "lazy" `Async` instance instead.

-lazy nature of `Async`, any curried interface will not be respected on the
-provided function.
-This can be solved by wrapping the resulting function
-with [`nAry`][nary], which will provide a curried function that will return the
-desired `Async`.
+The `Promise` returning function given to `fromPromise` is automatically curried,
+allowing you to partially apply the resulting function to its parameters until
+an `Async` type is returned.

 <!-- eslint-disable no-console -->
 <!-- eslint-disable no-sequences -->